lmfit/uncertainties/_sources/install.rst.txt

 .. _GitHub Issues: https://github.com/lmfit/uncertainties/issues
 .. _lmfit GitHub organization: https://github.com/lmfit/

-If you have questions about e :mod:`uncertainties` or run into trouble, use the `GitHub Discussions`_ page.
+If you have questions about :mod:`uncertainties` or run into trouble, use the `GitHub Discussions`_ page.
 For bug reports, use the `GitHub Issues`_ pages.

 Credits